cooper/quiki/doc/configuration.md

 __Default__: 20

+### image.pregen_thumbs

+_Optional_.
+Comma-separated list of thumbnail sizes to pregenerate automatically.

+This setting controls which thumbnail sizes are generated in the background when images are first processed, improving performance for common sizes.

+Each entry can be either:
+* A single number (e.g., "250") - constrains the larger dimension to this size
+* Exact dimensions (e.g., "400x300") - generates exactly this size

+The default value of "250" ensures adminifier gallery previews load quickly.
+Additional sizes can be added for custom interfaces or common usage patterns.

+__Example__: `@image.pregen_thumbs: 250,150,400x300,800;`

+__Default__: 250 (for adminifier thumbnail preloading)

 ### image.sizer

 _Optional_.
 A function reference that returns the URL to a sized version of an image.
 After